nbhat1998/PintOS/doc/vm.md

 4. A data member bool pin is added to each frame and is used to synchronize eviction in case that another process is already trying to evict that frame.

 > B3: (2 marks)
-> When a process P obtains a frame that was previously used by a
-> process Q, how do you adjust the page directory (and any other
-> data structures) to reflect the frame Q no longer has?
+> When a process P obtains a frame that was previously used by a process Q, how do you adjust the page directory (and any other data structures) to reflect the frame Q no longer has?

 The page table entry in the page directory is zeroed out and therefore does not point to the kernel virtual address that is used to identify the previous frame.
 The frame in the frame table also removes its entry of the pointer to the uaddr of Q and repaces it with the uaddr of P.

 ### SYNCHRONIZATION

 > B4: (2 marks)
 > Explain how your synchronization design prevents deadlock.
-> (You may want to refer to the necessary conditions for deadlock.)
+(You may want to refer to the necessary conditions for deadlock.)

-Mutual exclusion (each resource is either available or assigned to exactly one process)

-Hold and wait (process can request resources while it holds other resources earlier)

-No preemption (resources given to a process cannot be forcibly revoked)

-Circular wait (two or more processes in a circular chain, each waiting for a resource held by the next process)
+We use fine grained locking in our frame table.
+While traversing the list we lock each frame as we are looking through it.
+This prevents simultaneous modifications to the same frame. in the cases where both the frame lock and the filesystem lock is required, we always acquire the frame lock first, to prevent deadlocks.

 > B5: (2 marks)
-> A page fault in process P can cause another process Q's frame
-> to be evicted.
-How do you ensure that Q cannot access or modify
-> the page during the eviction process?
+> A page fault in process P can cause another process Q's frame to be evicted.
+How do you ensure that Q cannot access or modify the page during the eviction process?

 Once a frame is chosen for eviction, we first set all the ptes to no longer point to the frame, and then zero out the page so Q cannot modify the new page as it has no pointer to it.

 > B6: (2 marks)
-> A page fault in process P can cause another process Q's frame
-> to be evicted.
-How do you avoid a race between P evicting Q's
-> frame and Q faulting the page back in?
+> A page fault in process P can cause another process Q's frame to be evicted.
+How do you avoid a race between P evicting Q's frame and Q faulting the page back in?

-Since we pin pages during eviction, when Q tries to fault the page back in, it will not choose the same frame as before.
+Since we pin pages during eviction, when Q tries to fault the page back in, it will not choose the same frame as before to fault the page back in.

 > B7: (2 marks)
-> Explain how you handle access to paged-out user pages that
-> occur during system calls.
+> Explain how you handle access to paged-out user pages that occur during system calls.

+If a `fault_addr` was pointing to a frame that has now been swapped out, it will now have a swap bit and the index in swap where the page can be found, stored in its pte.
+We detect the swap bit, and call swap read, a function that will get a new frame (by evicting another one if required) and then swapping the page back in to the new frame.
+It will then set up the pte of that `fault_addr` to point to the the new frame.

 ### RATIONALE

 > B8: (2 marks)
-> There is an obvious trade-off between parallelism and the complexity
-> of your synchronisation methods.
-Explain where your design falls
-> along this continuum and why you chose to design it this way.
+> There is an obvious trade-off between parallelism and the complexity of your synchronisation methods.
+Explain where your design falls along this continuum and why you chose to design it this way.

+We went for a less complex synchronisation method as we prevent deadlocks by obtaining resources in the same order every time, but fine grained locking on the frame table made for quite good parallelism.

 ## MEMORY MAPPED FILES

 ### DATA STRUCTURES

 > C1: (1 mark)
-> Copy here the declaration of each new or changed 'struct' or
-> 'struct' member, global or static variable, 'typedef', or
-> enumeration that relates to your file mapping table.
-> Identify the purpose of each in roughly 25 words.
+> Copy here the declaration of each new or changed `struct` or `struct` member, global or static variable, `typedef`, or enumeration that relates to your file mapping table.
+Identify the purpose of each in roughly 25 words.

 ```
 <<<<<< syscall.h >>>>>>